 Positive pressure vent systems may be either horizontally or vertically vented.
-The vent pipe used must be suitable for positive pressure, per the requirements shown in Section 2.B.
-Table 9 shows the pipe size and allowable maximum equivalent feet of piping allowed for both air and vent in a Category IV system.
+The vent pipe used must be suitable for positive pressure.
+Table 10 shows the pipe size and allowable maximum equivalent of piping allowed for both air and vent in a Category IV system.

-The forced draft combustion air blower in the unit has sufficient power to vent properly when the guidelines in Table 9 are followed.
+The forced draft combustion air blower in the unit has sufficient power to vent properly when the guidelines in Section 1.E are followed.